backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CloudFormation Advanced.md

 - When you *update a stack set*, **all associated stack instances are updated** throughout all accounts and regions.

 > [!important] Go for StackSets if you see *updating multiple stacks* in *multiple regions* or *multiple accounts*.

+> [!question]- A company initially used a manual process to create and manage different IAM roles needed for the organisation.
+As the company expanded and lines of business grew, different AWS accounts were created to manage the AWS resources as well as the users.
+The manual process has resulted in errors with IAM roles getting created with insufficient permissions.
+The company is looking at *automating the process of creating and managing the necessary IAM roles for multiple AWS accounts*.
+The company already uses AWS Organisations to manage multiple AWS accounts.
+As a SysOps Administrator, can you suggest an effective way to automate this process?
+> Use CloudFormation **StackSets** with AWS Organisations to deploy and manage IAM roles to multiple AWS accounts simultaneously.

 ## Drift
 - CloudFormation allows you to create infrastructure